skay2k/ejblookup/README.md

 =========

 The goal of this POC is to show out JEE6 code portability.
-The different aspects tested on different JEE6 application servers.
+Different aspects are tested on application servers.

 Sample code is minimalistic in order to avoid confusion.